codegrande/octoblu-www/README.md

 Octoblu

-The Internat Of Everyding
+The Internat Of Everyding (Integration of Everything #IoT')

 Octoblu is a platform for automating the internet of things.

+(Powerful enough for enterprise, simple enough for home)

 What is octoblu even?

+Connect
+Design
+Process (pending better term/compute?)
+Analyze (pending better term/predictions-machine learning) Ground breaking security model

   Connect hardware & software
   Design automations
-  Real-time Monitoring

   Secure device communication

+  Process - running automations in the cloud, forever Analyze - machine learning, prediction

   Octoblu Ecosystem
     Meshblu